transdigiware/blockchain/howto/create_join_network_with_apis.md

 ## Inviting new members to a network

 After you create a blockchain network, you can invite other members to join your network.
 You need to specify the ID of the network that you want to invite new members to join.
-The basic auth credential that is required to invite a member is different than the one that is used in the **Create network** API. <!--In order to get the basic auth information, you need to follow the same steps in "Retrieving basic auth information for API". --> You can get the credential to invite a member with the **Retrieve network credentials** API on the [Swagger UI](/docs/services/blockchain/howto?topic=blockchain-ibp-swagger#ibp-swagger-retrieving-network-credentials) or [retrieve basic auth information for API](/docs/services/blockchain/howto?topic=blockchain-swagger-network#swagger-network-retrieve-id-token) from your service instance in {{site.data.keyword.cloud_notm}}.
+The basic auth credential that is required to invite a member is different than the one that is used in the **Create network** API.
+You can get the credential to invite a member with the **Retrieve network credentials** API on the [Swagger UI](/docs/services/blockchain/howto?topic=blockchain-ibp-swagger#ibp-swagger-retrieving-network-credentials) or [retrieve basic auth information for API](/docs/services/blockchain/howto?topic=blockchain-swagger-network#swagger-network-retrieve-id-token) from your service instance in {{site.data.keyword.cloud_notm}}.

 ```
 /networks/{networkID}/invite